Last Updated on September 1, 2023 by Elizabeth

 Don’t carry a credit card?
 Under 25 years old?
 Renting a car is now a little bit easier.
-Three rental car companies—Hertz, Thrifty and Dollar—now accept debit cards from young drivers, though not with the same ease as credit cards.
+Major rental car companies now accept debit cards from young drivers, though not with the same ease as credit cards.
 The minimum age to rent a car with a debit card is 20 years old with Dollar and Thrifty and just 18 years old with Hertz.

 Hertz, Thrifty and Dollar Stop Demonizing Debit Cards